orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---

-- [ ] Apply the same version control system on the version control system itself.
-(Generalized to keeping track of "equivalent (and smaller) programs")
-- [ ] Which I believe was something along the lines of seeing where certain changes had happened in dependencies/how that would break symmetries, notify that they have changed, and provide entry into what is not defined.
 - [ ] Provide easy portability away from the current setup "Provide me with this and I'll recompile it into what you want"\
 - [ ] Better way of thinking about needing some none-one-way to describe a one-way connection